Shradhak12/Behind-the-Click/index.md

-Welcome to **Behind The Click** — a curated exploration of the **algorithmic blueprints** driving Google's smartest features.
+**Welcome to **Behind The Click** — a curated exploration of the **algorithmic blueprints** driving Google's smartest features**.

-From the instant results of Search to the route optimizations in Maps, this portfolio connects everyday experiences with the **data structures and algorithms** behind them.
+**From the instant results of Search to the route optimizations in Maps, this portfolio connects everyday experiences with the **data structures and algorithms** behind them.
 It's not just about theory — it's about **understanding how real-world systems are built**.

-Whether you're intrigued by how a Trie enables Autocomplete or how Segment Trees avoid calendar overlaps, this collection bridges intuition with implementation in the most engaging way.

 ---